Faye S. Taxman: How to incentivize offenders

 Given the extensive use of resources, information concerning noncompliance with conditions of parole, probation or rehabilitation is readily available for employees.
-By nature of the “behaviour management model”, there are specific sanctions or rewards in place for both violations and compliant actions.
-Sanctions and rewards serve as mechanisms to ensure offenders act in line with behavioural contracts.
+By nature of the “behavior management model”, there are specific sanctions or rewards in place for both violations and compliant actions.
+Sanctions and rewards serve as mechanisms to ensure offenders act in line with behavioral contracts.
 This form of incentivisation occurs across a spectrum that progressively limits offenders’ freedoms, placing restrictions based upon their respective lifestyle.
 Such limitations can manifest in the form of increased staff-offender contact and short- or long-term imprisonment.
 Noncompliance are offset by heavier impositions and phases of compliance are rewarded by a decrease in restrictions on daily activities.
 In facilitating positive progression, offenders are made aware of the actions that warrant rewards and sanctions.